Headoo/arrest-pdo/README.md

 MORE Documentation
 ------------------

-For example lets suppose you have set up php-mysql-api at http://api.example.com and your database has a table in it called "users".
+For example lets suppose you have set up Arrest-PDO at http://api.example.com and your database has a table in it called "users".
 To get a list of customers you would simply need to do:

 ```GET http://api.example.com/users```